KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 In the world of painters, the trick to gain the audience's attention is to put a "highlight", that is, a small speck of almost-white paint, in a spot where they want the audience to look.

-When an amateur places these highlights everywhere throughout the painting, it becomese painful to look at.
+When an amateur places these highlights everywhere throughout the painting, it becomes painful to look at.

 A more experienced painter can come along and remove these highlights, and thereby dramatically improve the overall effect.

-The same creative issues exist with music (high and loud notes), creative writing (exclamation points!), dance (leaps and fast movements).
+The same creative issues exist with music (high and loud notes), creative writing (exclamation points!), dance (leaps and fast movements), and other creative arts.

 By reducing the number of times we seek to rapidly grab the audience's attention, we increase their appreciation of the few moments when we do.